morgil/publinx/README.md

     }
 }
 ```
-Now, the file at `folder/hidden-filename.ext` will be returned when `http://www.example.com/public-filename.ext` is requested.
+Now, the file at `folder/hidden-filename.ext` will transparently be returned when `http://www.example.com/public-filename.ext` is requested.
+This also works for directory listings.

 ## Publishing a folder listing